RoboJackets/roboracing-electrical/sedani/estop/Specs/E-stop-docs.md

     1. Transitions to STOP upon receiving stop signal.
     2. Transitions to GO upon receiving go signal.

+### EVGP's E-stop state machine
+1. GO
+2. Drive Disabled
+3. Drive + Steering Disabled (or Disconnected)
+4. Power Off Car

 ## Hardware
 Connect the PCB to the control board by the 7 unboxed pins of the 11 pin header.
-Instead of soldering on R2-R5 on the back of the board, solderbridge over them:
+Solder 0 ohm resistors for R2-R5 on the back of the board:
 ![e-stop-sedani-solderbridges.png](/e-stop-sedani-solderbridges.png)

 Make sure to remove diodes 2 and 3 from the control board.
 Otherwise, **the e-stop will enable the car when it is just indicating the auxiliary switch is on.**